NicholusMuwonge/pokemon/README.md

 - Cross Browser compatibility.
 I didn't take time to add polyfills for some functionality that wouldn't work as expected in other Browsers other than Chrome.
 - Implement clicking on types tiles to filter all pokemons with similar types or moves
 - Add image loaders.
-- Make the hosted link working on ios devices